smufang/fewshotgraph/README.md

 }
 ```

-🔥[**GraphPrompt**](https://arxiv.org/abs/2302.08043) A Representative GNN Prompting Framework, One of the Most Influential Papers in WWW'23 by Paper Digest (2023-09 Version)
+🔥[**GraphPrompt**](https://arxiv.org/abs/2302.08043) A Representative GNN Prompting Framework.
+One of the Most Influential Papers in WWW'23 by Paper Digest (2023-09 Version)

 ```bibtex
 @inproceedings{liu2023graphprompt,